Pressed Steel Company: Domestic Refrigerator Factory

 Under the Prestcold name Pressed Steel supplied refrigerators for the home, industrial cold rooms and marine installations.
 The Domestic Refrigeration Factory (DRF)—it was publicly acknowledged the product of the first four years was not reliable—started in 1933 and was located within the Cowley site for many years before transferring to Swansea in a government sponsored regeneration scheme, an ill-fated venture with Rolls washing machines.
 As a supplier to entrepreneur John Bloom's company when Rolls Razor went into liquidation in July 1964 Pressed Steel was owed $1,200,000.
 So ended Prestcold domestic appliances.

 Industrial refrigeration supplied on a large scale to supermarkets and food retailing groups was to continue for many years operating out of the Theale site nr.
 Reading.

 Railway rolling stock, Linwood

-Former associate Budd Corporation built passenger rolling stock.
 An existing engineering factory in Linwood, Scotland, was acquired by Pressed Steel in 1947 where they manufactured railway rolling stock.
 A peak of production was reached in the late 1950s – early 1960s.
 The types of rolling stock produced were of standard British Railways design, and included: standard carriages, British Rail Class 117 Diesel Multiple Units, British Rail Class 303 "Blue Train" Electric Multiple Units, and specialist vehicles like restaurant cars.
 Pressed Steel received few orders after the completion of the changeover to diesel trains and modern carriages.